Paths of A Million People: Extracting Life Trajectories from Wikipedia: Introduction

 In this paper, we propose \textbf{COSMOS} (\textbf{CO}ntrastive learning and \textbf{S}emi-supervised learning \textbf{MO}del for extracting \textbf{S}patio-temporal life trajectory) to accomplish the task of trajectory extraction from Wikipedia.
 Before it goes to work, we extract the \textit{(person, time, location)} triplets as candidates for it to classify.
 A correct triplet means that this \textit{person} is actually in this \textit{location} at this \textit{time}.
 As mentioned above, in a person's biography, there could be $m$ names, $n$ times, and $k$ locations and this gives us a maximum of $mnk$ combinations as candidate triplets.
 To reduce the problem space, we take the heuristic to restrict the elements of a triplet to be in the same sentence and apply a syntax tree to further remove unreasonable combinations, as suggested by~\citet{temporal-extraction-2020}.
 According to our estimation, the remaining triplets would cover most of the correct ones.
 These triplets, combined with their corresponding contexts are then fed into \textbf{COSMOS}.
 COSMOS will classify these candidate triples into two categories (`trajectory' or `not trajectory') based on the triples themselves and their context.
 The representation of a triplet and its context is obtained from BERT~\cite{devlin2018bert}.
 As discussed earlier, to mitigate overfitting and to exploit the dis/similarity among training samples, we combine semi-supervised learning~\cite{van2020survey} and contrastive learning~\cite{khosla2020supervised}, in a joint training framework.

 Additionally, for this task, we create a first dataset annotating the general life trajectories, \textit{WikiLifeTrajectory}, containing 8,852 triplets.

 We summarize our contributions as follows.

 \begin{itemize} \item We formally formulate the task for life trajectory extraction from Wikipedia, and construct a curated dataset \textit{WikiLifeTrajectory} dataset for this task.
-Though we perform our experiments on Wikipedia biographies, similar methods can be extended to other biography content. \item We design an effective method, \textbf{COSMOS}, which combines the idea of contrastive learning and semi-supervised learning to improve the generalization of the model facing diverse trajectory contexts. \textbf{COSMOS} extracts life trajectories and outperforms all baselines with an F1 score of 85.95\% on the dataset. \item We make our framework, the million-level extracted trajectories, and the \textit{WikiLifeTrajectory} dataset publicly available\footnote{\url{https://anonymous.4open.science/r/wiki_life_trajectory/}.
+Though we perform our experiments on Wikipedia biographies, similar methods can be extended to other biography content. \item We design an effective method, \textbf{COSMOS}, which combines the idea of contrastive learning and semi-supervised learning to improve the generalization of the model facing diverse trajectory contexts. \textbf{COSMOS} extracts life trajectories and outperforms all baselines with an F1 score of 85.95\% on the dataset. \item We make our framework, the million-level extracted trajectories, and the \textit{WikiLifeTrajectory} dataset publicly available\footnote{\url{https://github.com/ZhangDataLab/COSMOS}.
 For now, we release trajectories extracted from 5\% biography pages.
-The remaining data and the \textit{WikiLifeTrajectory} dataset will be made public after the paper is accepted.}.
+The remaining data and the \textit{WikiLifeTrajectory} dataset will be released with the camera-ready version.}.
 The dense and interactive trajectories with wide coverage will support mobility analysis from case studies to large-scale modeling.
 Besides, we conduct an empirical analysis on the trajectories of historians to show the potential of our data. \end{itemize}